How blockchain technology could influence property transactions

 Could this mean that we will have fewer legal disputes in property transactions in future?
 Possibly...

-If all parties have access to reliable data, the Risk misunderstandings and conflicts are significantly minimised.
+If all parties have access to reliable data, this will Risk misunderstandings and conflicts are significantly minimised.
 And who wouldn't want to experience a smooth transfer of ownership?
-It looks like we're in for an exciting time 😉
+It looks like we have an exciting time ahead of us ;-)

 Integration of blockchain into existing systems such as ALKIS ALB and GIS